 Wouldn’t it be great to learn how to use an application directly within the application?
 That's exactly what you can do in Adobe Lightroom Desktop, Lightroom Mobile, and Lightroom Web.
 All versions of the photo-editing app now come with interactive tutorials from top photographers and teachers.
 With their guidance, you'll work on files and adjust Lightroom sliders as you go along.
 Additionally, the Discover Inspiring Edits files allow you to watch over instructors' shoulders as they go from capture to final image.
 If you like the results, you can save them as presets to apply to your own files.

-I'll get into more detail in a minute, but in the spirit of Adobe Create's December 2019 "Giveaway a Day," the Lightroom team has selected five presets from the many built into the app and is sharing them with you now as a free download.
+I'll get into more detail in a minute.
+In the meantime, check out the five presets that the Lightroom team has selected from the many built into the app:

 There's Way More Where Those Came From